-Heads of audit and assurance and the Group's compliance and audit groups reported on material litigation reported on corporate governance and on the activities undertaken by the ROCC the majority of the Heads of these groups reported on their audit scope, annual coverage, audit resources and on the results of audits conducted throughout the year reported on matters that affected the quality and timely disclosure of financial and other material information to the Board, to the public markets and to shareholders.
+External auditors reported on all critical accounting policies, significant judgements and practices used by the Group, alternative accounting treatments which had been discussed with management and their resultant conclusion, material written communications with management and any restrictions on access to information CFO reported on the financial performance of the company and on technical financial and accounting matters General Counsel reported on material litigation Company Secretary & Corporate Compliance Officer reported on corporate governance and on the activities undertaken by the ROCC Heads of audit and assurance and the Group's compliance and audit groups the majority of the Heads of these groups reported on their audit scope, annual coverage, audit resources and on the results of audits conducted throughout the year Company Secretary, as Chairman of the Disclosure Committee reported on matters that affected the quality and timely disclosure of financial and other material information to the Board, to the public markets and to shareholders.
 This enabled the Committee to review the clarity and completeness of the disclosures in the published annual financial statements, interim reports, quarterly and preliminary results announcements and other formal announcements relating to financial performance prior to approval by the Board.